johnmarios/advanced-programming-techniques-lab/labs/lab05/README.md

 `ck801:sensingPrinciple`.

 **RQ3:**
 The wastebin model includes properties such as  `capacity`, `material`, `dimensions`, `waste type`, `zone`, `status`.
-Properties like `fill level`, `maintenance history`, and `battery level` were excluded because they are either dynamic or require additional sensors.
+Properties like `fill level` and `maintenance history` were excluded because they are either dynamic or require additional sensors.
 The selected properties focus on static or directly observable characteristics.

 **RQ4:**
 - Sensor: `sosa:isHostedBy` → wastebin, `ck801:deployedIn` → environment